dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 *Bivariate Guassian PDF*

-To get a better appreciation for the formula we can consider the bivariate case where number of dimensions $D=2$.
+To get a better appreciation of the formula we can consider the bivariate case where the number of dimensions $D=2$.
 For $D=2$,

 $$